-Universities Australia and the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC) have formed a positive and productive working relationship over many years.
+Universities Australia and the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC) have forged a partnership over many years.

-UA regularly engages and consults with NATSIHEC through a variety of different mechanisms in order to inform UA’s ongoing efforts to, along with its member universities, improve Indigenous higher education outcomes.
+UA regularly engages and consults with NATSIHEC through a variety of mechanisms to inform UA’s ongoing efforts – along with its member universities – to improve Indigenous higher education success.

 Further information on NATSIHEC is available on their website.